 Our staff treats you like family.
 From the moment you arrive, you will experience a special kind of care that will continue until you leave with your newborn.
 The staff of Labor and Delivery, Postpartum and the Nursery work together as one team to give you and your family the experience of a lifetime.

-The Maternal Child Care Department is located on the first floor of the hospital adjacent to the Operating Room and near the Gift Shop.
+The Maternal Child Care Department is located on the first floor of the hospital adjacent to the Operating Room.
 There are family waiting areas for the convenience of family and visitors.

 Our unit contains two private LDR rooms in which you will labor, deliver and recover, and one Antepartum room in the event you would need testing procedures during your pregnancy.
-These rooms contain new fetal monitoring equipment to record your contractions and the baby’s heartbeat, plus other necessary equipment for the birth.
-After your delivery, you will recover on the same unit walking distance away in one of our four postpartum rooms.
+These rooms contain up to date fetal monitoring equipment to record your contractions and the baby’s heartbeat, plus other necessary equipment for the birth.
+After your delivery, you will recover on the same unit just walking distance away in one of our four postpartum rooms.

 High Risk Pregnancy